Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

-What can they be?
+What could they be?

-• Sometimes whole "broods" of warts are formed.
+• Sometimes entire “broods” of warts form.

-• Some of them are still small.
+• Some of them remain small.

 Diagnosis